aws-powertools/powertools-lambda-python/docs/utilities/validation.md

 ## Getting started

-!!! tip "Using JSON Schemas for the first time?"
+???+ tip "Tip: Using JSON Schemas for the first time?"
     Check this [step-by-step tour in the official JSON Schema website](https://json-schema.org/learn/getting-started-step-by-step.html){target="_blank"}.

 You can validate inbound and outbound events using [`validator` decorator](#validator-decorator).